UVA-PCL/sd3-hadoop/README.md

    The trace will be placed in the directory configured in config.sh, which will need to be accessible on all nodes.

-*  a tool for running  a trace simulatenously across each of the clusters, run as
+*  a tool for running  a trace simultaneously across each of the clusters, run as

         scripts/all-read-trace TRACENAME OUTPUT-FILE-BASE